heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-11-building-ai-chatbot-app.md

 comments: true
 ---

-### It began with a IRC client program called mIRC
+### A look back into the past

-Back in 2004, I had been using a chit-chat client program called [mIRC](http://www.mirc.com/).
-It's a program to connect to [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) networks and started chatting with other people in the chatrooms called channels.
+Back in 2004, I had been using a chit-chat client program known as [mIRC](http://www.mirc.com/).
+It was a computer program that connected to [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) networks called _servers_.
+Then I started chatting with other people in the chatrooms called _channels_.
+Interestingly, this mIRC program had a feature called _Remote_ under _its Editor menu_.

-### Chit-chat was boring, but not "scripting"

-mIRC program had an insteresting feature called **Remote** under its Editor menu.
 It was a scripting tool.
-This is where people were expanding the program capabilities.
-Check [this link](http://www.mircscripts.org/), [this link](http://hawkee.com/mirc/snippets/), or [this link](http://www.oldschoolirc.com/scripts) to see what other people did with that mIRC scripting.
+From this _remote_, the capabilities of this IRC program were getting extended.
+Check [this link](http://www.mircscripts.org/), [this link](http://hawkee.com/mirc/snippets/), or [this link](http://www.oldschoolirc.com/scripts) to see what other people have been doing with that mIRC scripting.
+I once was an IRC scripter too.
+Yep, I had made few mIRC scripts myself.

-Yep, I had made few mIRC scripts too, in case you're curious to see how the scripting was written and worked:
+In case you are curious to see how the scripting was written and worked, there are the final mIRC scripts I developed:

 - [Dino IRC Sc.
 (Final Dev.).zip](https://www.dropbox.com/s/5m6fcpwfe998vg1/Dino%20IRC%20Sc.%20%28Final%20Dev.%29.zip?dl=0) - Official casual script, channel protections, private protections, a bunch of utilities and more...
 - [Nikotin3.zip](https://www.dropbox.com/s/2cjjvfsw9m2wpwa/Nikotin3.zip?dl=0) - War script (Revenge)
 - [WarLord.zip](https://www.dropbox.com/s/fala3ispr3b1ntc/WarLord.zip?dl=0) - War script (Revenge)

-### War script?
-Revenge?

-It means that was a "battle" script.
-A script used to "kick out" people, each other, within a particular IRC chatroom (channel).
-The objective was to measure the strength of your scripting code, something we called "revenge" script.
+### What the hell _war script_? _Revenge?_

+Well this is the most interesting part and one of the major reason I used mIRC in the past days.
+Making fancy mIRC scripts are not enough.
+This is what we used to play "battle" where we wrote the _war script_ to test how good our scripting code versus each other, and this kind of battle happened in a particular IRC _channel_ and _server_.
+At the same time, Internet speed is part of winning factors.

+This battle worked where everyone who wanted to play "revenge" will join a particular channel, and there was a bot (Super Operator) will give that user Operator access (denoted as @) automatically.
+Then, choose your match and start kicking!
+For those who stayed longer in the channel would be the winner of the battle whenever the loser raised a white flag.

+> **[UPDATE 2019.12.10]** After knowing that [all Yahoo Groups contents are going to be deleted on 14th December 2019](https://www.theverge.com/2019/10/16/20917710/yahoo-groups-deleting-all-content-upload-message-boards-email-communities), I made some efforts to check and [scrap](https://github.com/IgnoredAmbience/yahoo-group-archiver) some of my old stuff in IRC scripting.
+Here are the last of collection that I was able to archive: [mIRC-YahooGroup-Archives-2005](https://drive.google.com/drive/u/0/folders/1YG3HsmF-m0x5s3nVP7lFT9tAZaJVDKsd).
+What a beautiful memory...

 ### 'nuff said, here the "AI" thing came

-Other than "warring", I did build a quiz bot in my previous mIRC scripts.
-The purpose of the scipt is to entertain people in some particular IRC channels.
-Then, I was thinking to build something more "intelligent" (which was not really intelligent of course).
+Other than "war scripting", I did build a quiz bot in my previous mIRC scripts.
+The purpose of the script is to entertain people in some particular IRC channels.
+Then, I was thinking to build something more "intelligent" (which was not really much intelligent of course).
 Something called a "chit-chat" bot to be exact.
 So, **I reprogrammed my mIRC script to have the ability to parse some inputs, match them with preprogrammed keywords from the keyword list, and then respond to the user with particular preprogrammed outputs (answers)**.
 Genius?
 No. Interesting?
 Definitely.
 Fun?
 Absolutely.

-To be honest, I'm not really remembered how many script that I wrote to build this so-called chat bot.
-Some was experimental, incomplete program while some others were completely gone when my external hard drive corrupted.
-As far as I can recover, one of my script code is looked something like this.
-The chatbot as called "Puteri Allyssa".
-Just ignore the unprintable characters.
-Those characters were usually used for coloring code.
+I am not remember how many scripts that I wrote to build this so-called _chatbot_.
+Some of the sripts were just experimental, incomplete program while some others were completely gone when my external hard drive when it was corrupted.
+As far as I can recover, one of my script code had something like this.
+The chatbot was called "Puteri Allyssa":

 ```
 alias psys return echo @Puteri_Allyssa 12•4•8•9• 9SYSTEM15:14